EPSVec: Efficient and Private Synthetic Data Generation via Dataset Vectors: Final Discussion

 Moreover, \ourmethod\ meaningfully improves deployability and scalability.
 Inference-time aggregation baselines face a scalability bottleneck because they must aggregate token distributions over large private batches or requires more samples and compute for effective generations, making long-form generation and large-scale sampling expensive; in experiments, this prevents certain baselines from producing the full 2K samples on several corpora and at stronger privacy.
 By contrast, \ourmethod\ attains strong fidelity while requiring the least compute and relatively few private samples, and it remains viable for longer sequences under tight budgets.
 This combination of one-time privatization and unconstrained downstream generation represents a qualitatively different scalability regime from prior training-free DP approaches.

 Finally, the fixed-shot exemplar component highlights an important practical lesson: pretrained (base) models often provide broader stylistic support than instruction-tuned variants, but they can be harder to stabilize with zero-shot prompting.
-This work's contribution is not merely to use prompting, but to privately select a small, reusable fixed-shot scaffold that anchors both vector construction and generation.
-Privately selecting a small set of fixed-shot exemplars (via histograms) makes PT model generation more controllable and substantially improves fidelity.
+We emphasize that our contribution is not the first use of pretrained models for private synthetic generation; prior work has also leveraged PT models, often by directly incorporating real data samples into prompts.
+Instead, our contribution is a practical and stable pipeline that replaces direct real-data prompting with reusable DP fixed-shots, enabling pretrained models to work effectively in the DP steering setting.
+In particular, privately selecting a small set of fixed-shot exemplars via DP histograms provides a reusable scaffold that anchors both dataset-vector construction and downstream generation, substantially improving controllability and fidelity.
 Looking forward, the observed non-monotonic privacy--utility behavior (where moderate noise can improve MAUVE) is an intriguing signal that privacy noise may sometimes act as a useful regularizer, suggesting a promising direction for future work.